Paul Kelemen

 Paul Kelemen b.1946 taught at Manchester University School of Social Sci- ences from 1976 until he retired in 2014.
 He has written mainly on colo- nialism and the labour movement and is the author of British Left and Zionism, History…

 The book explores the challenges Palestinian filmmakers confront to develop a cinema that gives expression to the national narrative.
-It is based on collaborative research involving Film Lab Palestine, Sheffield Palestine Cultural Exchange and Sheffield Hallam University.
-We explore the political, economic and cultural contexts that impact on Palestinian film production and some of the barriers encountered in profiling and screening Palestinian films, to shed light on the complex terrain that is traversed to sustain and develop a film industry and film culture in historic Palestine and beyond.
+The research is based on collaborative work to research and screen Palestinian films involving Film Lab Palestine, Sheffield Palestine Cultural Exchange and Sheffield Hallam University as part of the Creative Interruptions research project (https://creativeinterruptions.com/palestiniancinema/).
+We explored the political, economic and cultural factors that impact on Palestinian film production and some of the barriers encountered in profiling and screening Palestinian films in Britain.

 Paul Kelemen b.1946 taught at Manchester University School of Social Sci- ences from 1976 until he retired in 2014.
 He has written mainly on colo- nialism and the labour movement and is the author of British Left and Zionism, History…